QBRC/CasHmac/README.md

 First, you'll want to configure your RESTful service to require authentication.
 We assume that you're using JBoss's RESTEasy, but it should be relatively easy to modify CasHmac to work with other REST frameworks.

 1. Include the cashmac-server and cashmac-shared JAR as dependencies for your REST Service project.
 They're probably names something like ``cashmac-server-1.0.0-20130314.155633-55.jar`` and ``cashmac-shared-1.0.0-SNAPSHOT.jar``, and you can find them after you compile the CasHmac application.
-2. Annotate any RESTful methods that you wish to secure with the `@Securable` annotation.
+2. Annotate any RESTful methods that you wish to secure with the `@RolesAllowed` annotation.
 You can include a comma-delimited list of roles, if you wish.
 In our sample application, you'll find these annotations in `edu.swmed.qbrc.resprirnate.shared.rest.MessageRestService.java`.
 Depending on your architecture, you may declare your RESTful methods in a shared library (like we do), or in your server application.
 Here are two examples:

       ```java
       @RolesAllowed({})  // This method is secured, but not validated by any roles.